PyMVPA/PyMVPA/doc/source/tutorial_searchlight.rst

 :class:`~mvpa.datasets.base.Dataset`.
 Where have we seen this before?
 Right!
 That is little different from a call to :class:`~mvpa.algorithms.cvtranserror.CrossValidatedTransferError`.
-Both are objects that get instanciated (potentially with some custom arguments) and yield the results in a dataset when called with an input dataset.
+Both are objects that get instantiated (potentially with some custom arguments) and yield the results in a dataset when called with an input dataset.
 This is called a :term:`processing object` and is a common concept in PyMVPA.